montaigneio/montaigne/journal.md

 ### review

 I've read all of it except the last chapter in 2018, but for some reason didn't finish the book.
 Despite this fact I think it's very important, well written book with a lot of great insights and tons fo stories.
-Vulnerability was the topic I spent a lot thinking in 2018, I think Brené Brown thought it over much more than me.
+Vulnerability was the topic I spent a lot of time thinking in 2018, I think Brené Brown thought it over much more than me.
 A lot of fresh and clear and simple ideas there.

 # trips